Creamed Leeks are a rich and indulgent mellow onion flavoured side dish that cooks in less than 20 minutes.

 - 2 Garlic Cloves

-- Drop the sliced leeks into the water and blanch for 2 minutes.
+- Drop the sliced leeks into boiling water and blanch them for 2 minutes, then drain the leeks.

-- Heat a frying pan over a medium-high heat and add in the butter.
+- Heat a 28cm or 11" frying pan over a medium-high heat and add in the butter.

 - When the butter begins to foam add in the garlic, and fry for a minute.